alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 inj\_fat\_time\_series](./noaa_database_analysis_files/figure-markdown_strict/inj_fat_time_series.png)
 <p>
-**Figure 5:** Both outcomes show a similar pattern highlighted by the
+<b>Figure 5:</b> Both outcomes show a similar pattern highlighted by the
 smoother: Injuries and fatalities both drop at the end of the 70s before they start increasing again.
 In addition, the absolute numbers show a sudden increase followed by a quick drop for both outcomes at the end of